Mobile vs Browser Games: The Ultimate Showdown 2025

 • Higher competition and cost

-Winner: Browser games (best entry point).
+Winner: Browser games (best hole in the market).

 Runner-up: Mobile (best long-term revenue).